Frequently Asked Questions

 I’ve been told that as a moderator I will be assigned as a host or co-host in Zoom.
 What does that mean?

 To ensure redundancy in the instance of an internet outage, the moderator of each session will be assigned as a host in Zoom, which will give them access to various controls, such as muting or unmuting participants, ending the session, or operating other controls.
 You will only need to take action if both your Center Zoom coordinator and their Zoom assistant lose connection, which is unlikely.

 As a moderator, how should I communicate with panelists about time limits?

 Please be sure you discuss your preferred method of noting when time is up with panelists before the session.
-You might give a panelist a one-minute warning (holding up a visual cue such as brightly colored paper can be useful) or simply note time is up verbally or with some sort of bell or chime.
+You might give a panelist a one-minute warning, such as a simply noting time is up verbally or with some sort of bell or chime.
 Panelists should be aware that once the cue is given, they will need to wrap up their thoughts and let the next person continue.